fenix-linux/eDEX-UI_Installer/README.md

 # eDEX-UI_Installer

+<p>This script is made for Fenix OS Neon, but it should work fine on most distros.</p>

 <p>This script downloads the eDEX-UI appimage, grants execution permissions and creates a menu shortcut with an icon.
 Made by androrama | fenixlinux.com </p>
 <h3>Install:</h3>
 <p>Copy and paste the code below into your terminal.</p>